Mmarzex/kubelab/README.md

  - Click on API tab and generate a new API token.
  - Name the token something like `kubelab`.
  - Copy the given token.
- - From the kubelab controller, run the setup command setting your own specific values:
+ - From the kubelab controller, run the following setup command using your own specific values:

 ```